 If the sole member dies, then the other trustee will be left with total control of the fund.

-If the sole member was also the sole director of a trustee company, then the same consequences from the first issue will apply.
+If the sole member was also the sole director of a trustee company, then the same consequences from the loss of legal capacity will follow.

 - Be established in Australia